-For examples on using the ObjectQuery, see the tutorial on the ObjectQuery API in the Product Overview.
+For examples on using the ObjectQuery, see "Tutorial: Querying a local in-memory data grid" on page 1the tutorial on the ObjectQuery API in the Product Overview.

-Configuring an ObjectQuery schema
+Configuring an ObjectQuery schema:

 ObjectQuery relies on schema or shape information to perform semantic checking and to evaluate path expressions.
 This section describes how to define the schema in XML or programmatically.